dvtalk/dvtalk.github.io/_posts/x_myhowto/env_howto/2020-07-23-install-tmux-without-root-and-internet-access.md

 ---
 layout: default
 title: Install tmux without root and Internet access
-parent: Env Randoms
+parent: Environment How to
-grand_parent: My Randoms
+grand_parent: My How to
 description: Step by step to install tmux for linux user
 comments: true
 tags: [linux_env,cli_app]